engineyard/ey-docs/pages/deployment-windows.md

 1. Create and/or login to your [[GitHub|http://www.github.com]] account.
 2. Create a new repository on Github and follow the setup directions.
 3. Add your SSH public key to Github.
-4. Add your SSH public key to AppCloud.
+4. Add your SSH public key to Cloud.

-<h2 id="application">Create your application on AppCloud</h2>
+<h2 id="application">Create your application on Cloud</h2>

-1. Login to your AppCloud account.
+1. Login to your Cloud account.
 2. Click Create New Application from the Dashboard.
 3. Enter your git repository information.
 4. Enter your Application Name.